iaifi/iaifi.github.io/summer-workshop.md

 <img src="images/summer-workshop-logo_2025.png" align="left" style="max-width:5990px;width:100%" hspace="10" vspace="10">

 The IAIFI Summer Workshop brings together researchers from across Physics and AI for plenary talks, poster sessions, and networking to promote research at the intersection of Physics and AI.
+We are also accepting submissions for contributed talks and/or posters.

 * **The 2025 Summer Workshop will be held August 11–15, 2025**
 * **Location: Harvard University (Cambridge, MA)**
 * **[Registration is now open](https://buy.stripe.com/fZe9Ci53xfX90eceVb) for the 2025 IAIFI Summer Workshop; Register by July 31, 2025.**

-[Register for the 2025 IAIFI Summer Workshop](https://buy.stripe.com/fZe9Ci53xfX90eceVb){:.button.button--outline-primary.button--pill.button--lg}
+[Register for the 2025 IAIFI Summer Workshop](https://buy.stripe.com/fZe9Ci53xfX90eceVb){:.button.button--outline-primary.button--pill.button--lg} [Submit a Talk/Poster](https://app.smartsheet.com/b/form/dcec880db8f149ef84792b4d34b7fd7d){:.button.button--outline-primary.button--pill.button--lg}

 Here's what attendees at previous IAIFI Summer Workshops had to say about the experience: